Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 # 2. PREPARE

-In this step, I will be **using Cyclistic's historical trip data to analyze and identify trends.**
+In this step, I will be preparing and cleaning the data for exploratory data analysis.

 <br>

 ## **Prepare the data:**

-1. The Data is located in a cloud storage in zip format (csv file).
+1. The Data is located in cloud storage in zip format (CSV file).
 This data is publicly available and I got access to it when I got the PDF
 2. Divvy system data (first-party data) is owned by the City of Chicago and released on a monthly schedule.
 3. The data is also processed to remove trips that are taken by staff as they service and inspect the system.
 4. Every ride data is anonymous.